-A proposed addition to be built at the southern end of the complex must match the original Theodora buildings in style and in scale.
-The site itself with its plantings has been reviewed by an arborist during the historic-review process, with exceptional trees marked for preservation and an overall site plan to refresh the landscaping.
+An additional building to be built at the southern end of the complex must match the original Theodora in style and in scale.
+The site itself with its plantings was reviewed by an arborist during the historic-review process, with exceptional trees marked for preservation and an overall site plan to refresh the landscaping, which had become overgrown.
 The site plan includes more lighting to be installed on walkways, patios and entries around the building on all four sides, and signage to mark entries.